Peanut Butter Cookie Bars

-The trick: Before adding your batter to the jelly roll pan, line it with aluminum foil.
+The trick: Before adding your batter to the jelly roll pan, line it with aluminum foil, draping the edges over the sides of the pan.
 This will make it so you can simply lift the baked and uncut cookie bars from the pan, set it on the counter, and cut the bars without the sides of the pan interfering with your accuracy.
-You can even whip out a ruler if you’d like to make sure every cookie is the exact size you’d like them to be.
+You can even whip out a ruler if you’d like to make sure every bar is the exact size you’d like them to be.

 See the below photo?
 Those perfect lines were a breeze to create using the above method.

 When stored in an air-tight consider, these peanut butter cookie bars should last about three days at room temperature.